stalcup-dev/marketing-ab-experiment/README.md

   - Note: SRM is only “failure” relative to an assumed target split.
 This dataset may have been designed as a holdout rather than 50/50.

 - **Timing distribution diagnostics:**
-  - Day-of-week and hour-of-day differ significantly across groups (p ≪ 0.001).
+  - Day-of-week and hour-of-day differ significantly across groups (p ≪ 0.001), but Cramér's V ≈ 0.02 for both (negligible practical imbalance).
   - With large samples, small differences become statistically detectable; however these signals still indicate groups may not be perfectly comparable across time windows.
   - **However, stratified lift by day/hour matches the naive lift (~0.78 pp vs 0.77 pp), suggesting timing mix is unlikely the primary driver of the observed lift.**